 The configuration parameters for the ALTROs and BCs are stored in the RCU Instruction Memory through one of the following two interfaces: the DCS or the DDL.
 A sequencer fetches these instructions, decodes their content and executes them in the form of a single ALTRO instruction (RCU micro instruction) or sequence of them (RCU macro-instruction).
-The macro instructions allow, for example, to write or to verify the full content (or part of it) of a given ALTRO pedestal memory.
-Another example is a RCU macro that handles a complete trigger sequence to exercise the readout chain.
-Due to the large configuration data volume, the predicted flux of particles for the ALICE TPC leads to one Single Event Upset in the configuration parameters per run (4 hours).
-Given the structure of the LHC beam, it is however possible to use the orbit gap (88μs) to check and correct the configuration.
-The verification of the complete configuration can be repeated with a period of 5s.
+The macro instructions allow, for example, to write into the

+ALTRO pedestal memory, or to verify its content.
+Another example is an RCU macro that handles a complete trigger sequence to exercise the readout chain.